 “I am happy for the LGBT Community on this historic day when the Supreme Court of the country legalized same-sex marriage.
 It is a stunning victory for the long and difficult struggle by gay and lesbian Americans for equal rights, and will allow them many benefits that are taken for granted by heterosexual couples (to name only one, visitation rights in hospitals when a partner is ill or dying).
 The deeper meaning must be stated though: this decisions makes GLBT people equal in our country.
 That is why many are celebrating tonight with such joy.
 The Catholic Community will need to regroup–the bishops at least–as the Irish bishops are doing in the wake of the Irish vote by the people to do the same a few weeks ago.
 Apparently many Catholics in the United States and across the world are supportive of this new law that legalizes civil marriages.
 The Supreme Court cannot decide what a sacrament of marriage is, but the bishops have not made this clear to help our people understand.
 Of course, marriage will stand.
 This decision takes nothing away from the God-given meaning of marriage for heterosexual couples.
 What it does do is ask us a question we need to discuss: Since a married heterosexual couple bless us (including the priest-celebrant of their wedding) by their commitment of love, how does the love-commitment of two people of the same sex bless us–or not?
 I want to be part of this discussion, don’t you?
 If the Catholic Church is not willing to discuss this, we sever ourselves from a whole segment of society, especially the young.
 Is that what we want for our future?”
+[His emphasis]

 In an article (July 18, 2015) for the “National Catholic Reporter,” Morrissey posed the question: “Can God surprise us?”
 Here, Morrissey wants to “offer two reasons to understand LGBT people as intended by God.”